-"Raj the founder of Responsible Adventures has taught me a lot since the moment I met him and keep learning from him.
-He is truly a world class educator.
+"Raj, the founder of Responsible Adventures, has taught me a lot since the moment I met him and keep learning from him.
+He is truly a world-class educator.
 I am so privileged to be part of the team that is proud to provide unique experiences to all our esteemed trekking clients."

 Sundar was born in a remote village of Namlung, Gudel V.D.C in the Solu Khumbu ( Everest region ) district in 1985.
 He only managed to attend until year 7 in school due to poverty.
-He had to quit school to support his family.He started working for a medium sized company by basing himself at Lukla in the Everest region at a tender age of 16.
-He started working as an assistant guide for this company and was later promoted to a cook for camping treks.
+He had to quit school to support his family.He started working for a medium-sized company by basing himself at Lukla in the Everest region at a tender age of 16.
+He began working as an assistant guide for this company and was later promoted to a cook for camping treks.

 Here is what Sundar has to say about working for us:

 “I know Raj sir, from the year 2000 when he worked as a tour leader for an English company.
 I was fortunate to meet him again in 2008 after the Everest marathon in the Everest region.
 He asked me to join his team, which I accepted without a second thought.
-Since joining the Responsible Adventures Family, I have been taught to prepare new international cuisines, healthy food and to taste it, to meet wonderful clients from around the world who trek with us.
+Since joining the Responsible Adventures Family, I have been taught to prepare new international cuisines, healthy food and to taste it, to meet incredible clients from around the world who trek with us.
 I love being given the opportunity to see new places within my country and soon in India as well.
 My boss unlike owners of other companies treat us like family, he is more of a friend/father figure than a boss, very down to earth and we can approach him at any time.
 He even gave me an opportunity to go paragliding in Pokhara in September 2016.
 I hang the paragliding certificate in my living room in my village home with pride.
 In fact, I am the first person from my village to have paraglided.
 My current favorite food that I can prepare and enjoy eating it too are pancakes, waffles with goji berries and maple syrup and Chicken Thai Green curry.

 I love the fact that we are always learning new things.
 We were the first team to serve Responsible Adventure’s first Yoga Trek.
 I loved being able to participate and learn new things about yoga and practice the Asanas.